 Journaling is one of the highest leverage habits in mental health, but only when you actually do it.
 The right tool removes friction.
-The wrong tool becomes another empty notebook on the shelf.
-We compared the three most asked about options to help you choose.
+The wrong tool becomes another empty notebook on the shelf, abandoned by week three.
+We compared the three most asked about options to help you choose based on how you actually live, not how you wish you lived.

 Quick Comparison